walterdavis/mini-active-record/README.markdown

 While working with these objects in your application, you simply assign values to their attributes, and when you're done, call `save()` on that object to persist them.

+Each model declares a list of "accessible" attributes, which are the only attributes you will accept changes to through mass assignment (as in a form POST).
+You declare these as a space-delimited list of column names in the base subclass, like this:

+    class Car extends MiniActiveRecord{
+      public $attr_accessible = 'color name style year';
+    }

+Now, even if someone constructs their own form and sends it to your controller, changes will not be accepted on any other attribute in your model when the `update()` method executes.

 ##Relationships:

 MiniActiveRecord follows Rails' conventions when defining relationships between models.
 You declare these relationships in your models once, and then can use magic "getters" and "setters" to read and populate them.
 The following relationships are supported: